 - Increase mental wellbeing awareness and break down barriers

 - Assist with early intervention and prevention

 - Provide signposting and advocate for support services

-There will be two main parts of the project
+There are now two main parts of the project

 - A village Mental Wellbeing Worker focusing but not solely on children, young people and families with increased personal role support and a partnership with a counselling provider when required for those in need

 - Broader community involvement to increase support to work and more generally to residents.